RolandChristensen/developer-journal/_drafts/git.md

 `$ git status` will show that there are no staged files after the commit.

-Note: you can skip the `$ git add ...` part if you dealing with a manageable nunber if changes by using the `-a` flag in the commit command.
+Note: you can skip the `$ git add ...` part if you dealing with a manageable nunber of changes by using the `-a` flag in the commit command.
-`$git commit -a -m "Story 101: Added special.svg for download icon."`
+`$git commit -a -m "Story 101: Added special.svg for download icon."`: Adds and commits all changes.

 # Git Log
 `$ git log`: Lists the commits and looks something like this: